2016 Tour de Pologne

-The 2016 Tour de Pologne was be the 73rd edition of the Tour de Pologne cycling stage race.
+The 2016 Tour de Pologne was the 73rd edition of the Tour de Pologne cycling stage race.
 It was scheduled from 12 to 18 July as the nineteenth event of the 2016 UCI World Tour.

 Schedule

 Participating teams

 As the Tour de Pologne is a UCI World Tour event, all eighteen UCI Pro Teams were invited automatically and obliged to enter a team into the race.
 Along with Team Poland – the Polish national team – six other squads were given wildcard places into the race, and as such, formed the event's 25-team peloton.
 The number of riders allowed per squad will be eight, therefore the start list will contain a total of 200 riders.